cloudmesh-community/fa18-523-60/paper/paper.md

 #### Installation procedure

-1. Prior to the installation , It is recommended to configure the non root user and provide the administrative privileges to perform general MongoDB admin tasks.
+1.Prior to the installation , It is recommended to configure the non root user and provide the administrative privileges to perform general MongoDB admin tasks.
 This can be accomplished using below commands by login as root user.[@www-digitaloceanprep]